| Crates.io | ai |

-Simple to use AI library for Rust primarily targeting OpenAI compatible providers with more to come.
+Simple to use AI library for Rust with OpenAI compatible providers and graph-based workflow execution.

 This library is work in progress, and the API is subject to change.

-Add ai as a dependency along with tokio
+Add ai as a dependency along with tokio.
+For

 servers.